Court Marriage in Karachi: Process of Court Marriage

 2) Nikah solemnization by a licensed Imam / Qazi / Nikah Khawan

-3) Issuance of two registered, sealed and stamped Nikah Nama copies by the authorized Nikah Registrar
+3) Issuance of two registered, sealed and stamped Nikah Nama copies by the authorised Nikah Registrar

 4) Union Council registration for NADRA CRMS upload and QR code generation